 From the moral point of view, Palestine should be the last country to reject Jewish war fugitives.
 So far she has been spared by the war, in comparison not only with the countries from which those refugees fled, but even with many a neutral land.
 She would only be "doing her bit" if she served as a refugee camp: even apart from all question of a National Home, it would be a great service to the Allies and to Europe.
-Lithuania, with not one-tenth of the financial resources which Palestine can summon for the purpose from all parts of the world, opens her gates almost daily to fugitives crowding over her so-called "green boundary" near Vilna.
-Why is Palestine exempted?
+Lithuania, with not one-tenth of the financial resources which Palestine can summon for the purpose from all t The "closed door" policy of the Palestine Administration was manifested in an even more drastic manner by the deportation of 2,000 Jewish refugees who managed to reach the shores of Palestine, to the island of Mauritius.